 - convictions for which an Intensive Supervision Order was imposed,

 - convictions imposed against corporate entities,

-If you have been charged with an offence it is important to seek competent legal advice and representation to guide you through the court process, negotiate with the law enforcement authorities and achieve the best possible outcome.
+If you have been charged with an offence it is important to seek competent legal advice and representation from a criminal lawyer to guide you through the court process, negotiate with the law enforcement authorities and achieve the best possible outcome.
 My office has a vast experience making spent conviction applications to the court having handled countless similar type matters.
 If you are in need of advice and representation in making an application for a spent conviction to the court call my office without delay.
 We will assist you to arrange and present to the court all the relevant documentation necessary to assist in the application process.

 You can apply for a conviction to be spent at the time you are being sentenced, or apply to have an old conviction spent after enough time has passed.
 In WA you can apply to the commissioner of police or (depending on the seriousness of the charge) to the District Court to have a conviction spent after a waiting period of 10 years, plus any length of the term of imprisonment that was imposed for the offence.
-You must not have committed any further offences in that 10 year period.
+You must not have committed any further offences in that 10 year time period.